Alcohol and trauma with Mark and Victoria Escott

 - in our Facebook groups, such as our largest support group, Club Soda Together.

 - in our tailor-made courses such as How to Drink Mindfully or How to Stop Drinking.
-These courses come with additional connection via our Slack messaging on the go.
+These courses come with additional connection via our private Telegram group.

 - join Breathing Space, the weekly mindfulness, meditation and discussion session with our very own Dru Jaeger.